 The Lexington | 1096 Grand Ave, St Paul, MN 55105 | (651) 289-4990

-Art Song’s recipe chicken wings at Hickory Hut
+Art Song’s Original Recipe Chicken Wings at Hickory Hut

 Soul food in St. Paul is something to be celebrated.
 Even for someone who prefers his wings saucy as opposed to dry-rubbed, these wings are special.
 But outside of being delicious, they also represent a St. Paul man, myth, and legend: Tiger Jack, who sold them at his small shack up the street for years.
 Jack, Art Song’s wings, and Hickory Hut also represent the history of the razed Rondo neighborhood.
 The decades-old recipe stands strong against the changing of the times, and is finger-licking good to boot.